 In the far past, alternative facts tended to correct themselves.
 If you propagated that cave bears are harmless, sooner or later all your followers would end up in bears’ bellies.
 Reality check at work.
 But if you today believe in QAnon, chemtrails, evil elites, or China funded election stealing conspiracies, reality won’t reach out and slap you in the face.
 Your belief won’t put you at an immediate disadvantage.
 Nor your neighbors, since pogroms are out of fashion in most countries.
 But nevertheless it will have consequences.

 The obvious one is incompetent political leadership.
 Representative democracies compete all the time with other forms of government.
 The United States, with their economical and military power, could be the natural leader in that competition.
-Instead, they became the global laughingstock.
+Instead, in the last 4 years they became the global laughingstock.
 Administration by bragging and alternative facts can please followers, but is ill suited for real challenges, such as handling a pandemic.
 And as US voters decided in November 2020 to terminate that debacle, they were unaware that the worst was yet to come…

 There might be other, more sinister consequences of widespread conspiration belief.
 Real conspirations can easily hide behind the walls of disinformation.
 Real whistleblowers are not taken seriously because of all the crackpots.
 In this way, conspiration theories can become self fulfilling prophecies.